balena-io/docs/pages/learn/manage/organizations.md

 <img alt="Invite Organization Member Modal" src="/img/common/app/invite_org_member.png">

 Depending on the role assigned, they can access and manage both apps and other members inside the organization.
-To change a member's role, navigate to the `Organization Members` tab in the sidebar.
-Next, change the `Organization role` of the desired user using the dropdown list against their username.
+To change a member's role, navigate to the `Members` tab in the sidebar.
+Next, click the checkbox next to the member's name, and then go over to the `Actions` button, click that, and choose `Change membership`.
+Change the `Organization role` of the desired user using the dropdown list against their username.

 <img alt="Change Organization Member Roles" src="/img/common/app/modify_org_roles.png" width="100%">